 Accommodations: As featured in the itinerary.
 Meals: As indicated in the itinerary: B=Breakfast, L=Lunch, D=Dinner.
 Transfers: Included in fixed departure (group) programs, on arrival and departure, when arriving and departing on the first and last scheduled days of the tour.
 For all other tours, transfers are included as indicated.
 Porterage: The handling of two bags per person.
 Baggage and personal effects are at the owner's risk throughout the tour.
 Taxes & entrance fees: Hotel taxes, entrance fees to National Parks, museums and places of interest in effect at the time of booking are included unless otherwise specified.
 Sightseeing: As specified in the itinerary.

-Costs of obtaining passports, visas or tourist cards; excess baggage fees; personal expenses such as room service, beverages and laundry; gratuities for tour escort, guides or driver; personal communications charges; international airfare and airport departure taxes (US$29 per person as of May 2013) excess mileage carried out at the request of the passenger; sightseeing or meals not specified in the itinerary; personal insurance coverage (strongly recommended).
+Costs of obtaining passports, visas or tourist cards; excess baggage fees; personal expenses such as room service, beverages and laundry; gratuities for tour escort, guides or driver; personal communication charges; international airfare and airport departure taxes (included in most international airfares, US$29 per person as of September 2017), excess mileage carried out at the request of the passenger; sightseeing or meals not specified in the itinerary; personal insurance* coverage.

 INTERNATIONAL CREDIT CARD FEES: